alpine-docker/terraform-landscape/README.md

 * Check if there are new tags/releases announced via Github REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest version as tag and push to hub.docker.com
-* Versions old than 0.16.0 were manually built and pushed.